Signatures of asymmetry: Gravitational wave memory and the parity violation

-The current authors have recently developed the complete formalism for obtaining ICM in the FLRW background in GR~\cite{Chakraborty:2024ars}.
+The current authors have recently developed the complete formalism for obtaining ICM in the FLRW background in GR using the 1+1+2 formalism~\cite{Chakraborty:2024ars}.
 In terms of the 2-D surface $N_{ab}$, ICM is given by~\cite{Chakraborty:2024ars}:

-$\Sigma_{ab}$ is the shear, projected on the $2-$D surface, produced in the background spacetime due to the GWs.
-The parity violation of the dCS theory will lead to a difference in the ICM for the two polarizations, which will be calculated in the rest of this essay.
+$\Sigma_{ab}$ is the shear, projected on the $2-$D surface, produced in the background spacetime due to the incoming GWs. $\mathcal{N_{+}}$ and $\mathcal{N_{\times}}$ denote the the plus/cross polarization of the ICM.
+While these two polarizations exhibit identical behavior in GR, differing only by a phase shift, the dynamical equations governing their evolution in dCS gravity are distinct.
+This difference arises due to the Cotton tensor, which explicitly encodes the parity-violating nature of the theory \cite{Bhattacharyya:2018hsj,Shankaranarayanan:2019yjx,Srivastava:2021imr,Srivastava:2022slt,2023-Wagle.Yunes-PRD}.
+Consequently, this leads to a quantifiable difference in the ICM for the two polarizations, which we present in the rest of this letter.

+A crucial aspect of this formalism, often overlooked in prior studies of memory effects --- especially those in asymptotically flat spacetimes \cite{Hou:2021-PRD, Hou:2021-JCAP} --- is the role of the ICM.
+In FLRW background, where both observers and gravitational waves are comoving, the memory signal inherently integrates over its entire propagation history, from the source redshift to detection.
+As we demonstrate, this results in a \emph{non-trivial redshift dependence} that previous works missed.
+We highlighted this feature in the earlier work within GR \cite{Chakraborty:2024ars}, demonstrating that the memory's redshift dependence is not simply a straightforward $(1+z)$ scaling.

+Another key distinction is our treatment of the \emph{background cosmological evolution}.
+While the local astrophysical processes generating the memory signal (like its characteristic step-like, DC feature) might be similar across different scenarios, our formalism explicitly tracks how this signal evolves over cosmological time.
+Because earlier works didn't address this evolution, our framework offers a \emph{novel pathway to utilize memory effects as probes of cosmological models}.

+{\em ICM in dCS theory \textemdash} Given that the equations of motion in dCS gravity \eqref{eq:dCSEOMs} are distinct from GR, we proceed with a series of steps to derive the ICM for this theory.

-To derive the ICM in dCS gravity, we follow a series of steps: \begin{enumerate} \item {\it Project tensor quantities on the 2-D surface:} \\ We need to project the dCS gravity equations \eqref{eq:dCSEOMs} onto $N_{ab}$.
+{\bf 1.
+Project tensor quantities on the 2-D surface:} We need to project the dCS gravity equations \eqref{eq:dCSEOMs} onto $N_{ab}$.
 While the 2-D projection of $G_{ab}$ and $T_{ab}$ has been derived in Refs.~\cite{2003-Clarkson.Barrett-CQG,Chakraborty:2024ars}, we need to obtain the projection of the Cotton tensor onto the 2-D surface ($\mathcal{C}_{ab}$), as it contains parity violating contributions in the gravity sector. $\mathcal{C}_{ab}$ will be instrumental in determining the parity violating effects on ICM.
 Substituting Eq.~(\ref{eq:cab-weyl}) into the RHS of Eq.~\eqref{eq:tensor-2Dprojection}, the projected Cotton tensor on 2-D surface is: